-This land was farmed many years ago but remained vacant until it was activated through the Urban Farming Masterplan.
+We currently have 36 hectares of active urban farms and there’s another 25 hectares coming soon.
+This land was farmed many years ago but remained vacant until we activated it again.
 The soil is good quality and farming has been very successful.

-- To deliver more than 11 farming lots ranging in size from 5 to 31 hectares.
+- Delivering more than 11 farming lots ranging in size from 5 to 31 hectares.

-- To provide glasshouses, poly/greenhouses, market gardens, orchards and grove farming enterprises.
+- Providing glasshouses, poly/greenhouses, market gardens, orchards and grove farming enterprises.

 - Creating a tourism destination of our urban farms and farm trail gate.